webmcu-ai/webmcu-vision-web/portable/README.md

-for the esp tool I changed
+for the esp tool I changed at the very bottom of the code, to switch it from a module

 ```
 export{Fe as ClassicReset,Pe as CustomReset,Ai as ESPLoader,Te as HardReset,pe as ROM,Me as Transport,fe as UsbJtagSerialReset,ue as decodeBase64Data,Oe as getStubJsonByChipName,Ue as validateCustomResetStringSequence};